jjc3737/Android-To-Do/README.md

 The following additional features are implemented:

-* Sort the list by priority
+* Sort the list by completion and then by priority
 * UI/UX change for when tasks are finished
 * Added splash screen
 * Custom fonts